webclinic017/statistical-arbitrage-bot/README.md

 # statistical-arbitrage-bot

-Trading Botr System for Statistical Arbitrage Cryptocurrencies.
+Trading Bot System for Statistical Arbitrage Cryptocurrencies.

 Hello everyone!
 Once found the best coins at <a href=https://github.com/Algo-Tradings/statistical-arbitrage-research/>statistical-arbitrage-research<a> now we can use its output in this bot.
 Anyway you can also use your prefered coins just editing  <a href=https://github.com/Algo-Tradings/statistical-arbitrage-bot/blob/main/settings/bot_input.csv>bot_input.csv<a>